 Cult Information and Family Support (CIFS) estimates there could be around 1000 cults in Australia.

 Cults are prolific.
-In today's world of increasing isolation and a lack of a sense of meaning and belonging, it is not unusual to have a family member or friend who has been involved in a cult or to know someone who does.
+In today's world of increased isolation, a lack of a sense of meaning and belonging, and due to the widespread reach and influence of the internet, it is not unusual to have a family member or friend who has been involved in a cult or to know someone who does.

 THE CULT EFFECT